 No. They’re only available via your Stockspot desktop dashboard.
-Login via the Stockspot homepage and go to ‘Documents’ to access your tax documents.
+Login via the Stockspot website and go to Documents to access your tax documents.

 What if I have multiple accounts?

-You’ll need to download the Investor Statement for each of your Stockspot accounts.
-Click on ‘Documents’ in your Stockspot dashboard.
+You’ll need to download the Annual Investor Statement for each of your Stockspot accounts.
+Visit the Documents section in each dashboard for each account.

 Inviting your accountant to view your Stockspot Portfolio

 Did you know you can invite your accountant to view your Stockspot portfolio?